vasilis-exo/magnolia-spa/README.md

 Build and deploy the SPA to make it available for editing.

+(These demos use a fully headless approach where the frontends are running on their own servers.
+If you would like to host the frontend as a bundle in a Magnolia light module see [README-host-in-light-module](README-host-in-light-module.md).
+)

 ### React

-Go to `/spa/react-minimal` on the terminal and run `npm install`, and then `npm run deploy:mgnl`.
+Go to `/spa/react-minimal` on the terminal and run `npm install`, and then `npm run start`.

-***You may need to change the `deploy:mgnl` script according to your file structure.***

-Once built, check that the app is deployed to `magnolia/light-modules/react-minimal-lm/webresources/build`.

 See the `.env` files for important configurations.